Takunda-Mundawarwo/TAKMUN25496_FTO2505_GroupB_TakundaMundawarwo_SDF01/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# Introductory Repo 🚀

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Takunda Mundawarwo

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer | 🚀 Continually learning and building

 ---

 ## 🎯 About Me

+- 📌I have a keen interest in programming and experience with **Java, C# and Python**!
-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I'm currently expanding my **GitHub and version control** knowledge and capabilities.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I enjoy taking on a challenge that enables me to improve my skills and learn new things.
 - 🔥 Looking forward to building my first real-world application.

 ---